Trademark vs Copyright

-Business and arts, always have this question about the difference between a copyright and a trademark and when to copyright something and when to trademark.
+Businesses are often ambiguous about differences between a copyright and a trademark and which of these apply to their intellectual property.
 And the marks are also confusing – which mark to use when?
 Let’s see what is the difference between copyright and trademark.

 Copyright is for protecting literary and artistic works, such as books and videos.
 However, a trademark protects items that help define a company brand, such as a logo.
 While both Copyright and Trademark offer intellectual property protection, they protect different types of assets.